MudroadWhite/Neo-Principia/README.md

 - WSL instance: Ubuntu 18.04 on WSL 2
 - VS Code version: 1.80.0
-- Extension installed locally: `WSL`.
+- Extension installed locally: WSL.
 WSL's VSCode support can also be installed from extension at VSCode's side.
 - Extension installed on WSL instance: VSCoq v0.3.7 from [OpenVSX](https://open-vsx.org/extension/maximedenes/vscoq).

 ## To contribute